Harvard University Environmental Fellows Program

 - Candidates for 2022 Environmental Fellowships should have received their terminal degree between May 2018 and August 2022.
 (Fellows must have filed their dissertation before starting their appointment in September 2022.)

 - Candidates with a doctorate or equivalent in any field are eligible, and they may propose research projects in any discipline.
 Applicants without a PhD may apply if they have studied in fields where the PhD is not the typical terminal degree.
 All successful candidates will be able to demonstrate experience performing scholarly research.

 - Each candidate must secure a commitment from one or more Harvard faculty members to serve as a mentor and to provide office or lab space for the two-year fellowship.

 - Candidates may have received their degrees at any university in the world.
 Foreign nationals are eligible for fellowships, though study at Harvard requires proficiency in English.

-- Candidates who received terminal degrees from Harvard, and post-docs currently working at Harvard are eligible for the fellowship provided their research and host arrangements take them in new directions and forge new connections within the University.
+- Candidates who received terminal degrees from Harvard, and post-docs currently working at Harvard, are eligible for the fellowship provided their research and host arrangements take them in new directions and forge new connections within the University.
 Harvard candidates should not propose to continue to work with the same professors or lab groups with whom they are currently associated.
-No candidate should propose to work extensively with his or her thesis advisor.
+No candidate should propose to work extensively with their thesis advisor.

 - Harvard is an affirmative action, equal opportunity employer.

-- Please complete the online application form found at http://environment.harvard.edu/application by January 17, 2018 at 5 p.m.
-(EST) and attach the relevant supporting documents as PDFs:
+- Please complete the online application form found at https://academicpositions.harvard.edu/postings/10670 by January 10, 2022 at 5 p.m.
+(ET) and attach the relevant supporting documents as PDFs:

 - curriculum vitae including list of publications;